-- A lump sum or partial payment of cash and/or employer stock.
-A distribution of less than all of your accounts is called a "partial termination distribution;" - > Monthly, quarterly, semiannual or annual installment payments;\ or - A rollover of some or all of your accounts to an IRA or another eligible retirement plan. - \ Installment payments may be made for any period that does not extend beyond 15 years.
+- > A lump-sum or partial payment of cash and/or employer stock.
+A distribution of less than all of your accounts is called a "partial termination distribution;" - > Monthly, quarterly, semiannual or annual installment payments; or - > A rollover of some or all of your accounts to an IRA or another eligible retirement plan. - Installment payments may be made for any period that does not extend beyond 15 years.

 You also may defer payment.
-However, unless you remain employed by the Company, payments must begin after attaining age $70\frac{1}{2}$ .
+However, unless you remain employed by the Company, payments must begin by the April 1 of the year after following the year you attain age 72.